How to Make Authentic Irish Soda Bread from Scratch

 - In a large mixing bowl, whisk together the flour, baking soda, and salt.4 cups All-Purpose Flour, 1 teaspoon Baking Soda, 1 teaspoon Salt

-- Turn the dough onto a lightly floured surface and gently shape it into a round loaf.
-Avoid overworking the dough to keep the bread tender.
+- Turn the dough onto a lightly floured surface and shape it into a round loaf.
+Don’t overwork it.

 - Place the dough on the prepared baking sheet.
 Using a sharp knife, cut a deep cross into the top.

-- Bake for 15 minutes at 425°F, then reduce the temperature to 400°F and bake for another 25-30 minutes, until the loaf is golden brown and sounds hollow when tapped on the bottom.
+- Bake for 15 minutes at 425°F. Reduce the oven to 400°F and bake another 25–30 minutes, until the loaf is golden and sounds hollow when tapped.

 - Transfer the bread to a wire rack and let it cool for at least 15 minutes before slicing.